broadinstitute/workbench-libs/README.md

 ## workbench-google

-Contains utility functions for talking to Google APIs and a DAO for Google PubSub.
+Contains utility functions for talking to Google APIs and a DAO for Google PubSub as well as Google Directory.

-Latest SBT dependency: `"org.broadinstitute.dsde.workbench" %% "workbench-google" % "0.3-324fef3"`
+Latest SBT dependency: `"org.broadinstitute.dsde.workbench" %% "workbench-google" % "0.3-17ecff8"`

 [Changelog](google/CHANGELOG.md)